GeorgeMichailov10/GoLLMServer/README.md

   - Remove route for add interaction. : DONE
   - Add chatid to Request struct. : DONE
   - Call through chat.go after a request has been completed by passing chatid. query, model response. : DONE
-  - In vLlmInteractor, stuff model response and then call addInteraction function once done.
+  - In vLlmInteractor, stuff model response and then call addInteraction function once done: DONE
-  - Verify that everything is correct.
+  - Verify that everything is correct: DONE
+  - Change newWSHandler to be default handler once frontend is compatible.

 - Write new Web Socket Handler that will be unused for now and needs a JWT token to operate.: DONE